uccross/skyhookdm-arrow/cpp/src/arrow/adapters/arrow-rados-cls/docs/benchmarking.md

   under the License.
 -->

-# Instructions to setup a quick example
+# Setting up and benchmarking SkyhookDM

 1. Download the required scripts and make them executable.